-- 14. Team Classification - 14.1.
-The team classification is decided by adding the Penalties incurred by the best three Athletes of each nation in the first Competition and in each of the two rounds of the Team Final.
-For those teams not qualified for the second round the results of the best three Athletes per team in the first round of the Team Final count. - 14.2.
-Team Athletes not completing the first or second round receive 20 Penalties more than the worst placed team Athlete who has finished that particular round. - 14.3.
+Team Final the classification is decided by adding the Penalties incurred by the best three Athletes of each team in the first Competition and the Penalties incurred by the best three Athletes per team in the first round of the Team Final.

+- 13.2.
+Team Athletes not completing the first or second round receive 20 Penalties more than the worst placed team Athlete who has finished that particular round.
+If the Athlete concerned had obtained more Penalties before being eliminated or retiring than the worst placed team Athlete having completed the Competition, 20 Penalties will be added to the number of Penalties he/she had obtained at the time of being eliminated or retiring. - 13.3.
 In the case of equality of Penalties between the teams for first, second and/or third place, a jump-off against the clock is compulsory in which all team Athletes participate.
 If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first and second place.
 The classification in this jump-off is obtained by adding the Penalties and the times incurred by the best three Athletes in each team.
-In case of further equality of Penalties and time, the teams will be placed equal. - 14.4.
-In case of equality of Penalties for any other placing, the teams will be placed equal. - 14.5.
-In addition to the team classification there will be an individual classification with prizes for this Competition. - 15.
-Individual Classification - 15.1.
-The individual placing is determined for each Athlete by adding the Penalties incurred in the first qualifying Competition, both rounds in the second qualifying Competition (disregarding the Penalties incurred in the jump-off, if any) and in rounds A and B of the third Competition (Individual Final). - 15.2.
+In case of further equality of Penalties and time, the teams will be placed equal. - 13.4.
+In case of equality of Penalties for any other placing, the teams will be placed equal. - 13.5.
+In addition to the team classification there will be an individual classification with prizes for the second Competition. - 14.
+Individual Classification - 14.1.
+The overall individual classification is determined for each Athlete by adding the Penalties incurred in the first qualifying Competition, both rounds in the second qualifying Competition (disregarding the Penalties incurred in the jump-off, if any) and in rounds A and B of the third Competition (Individual Final). - 14.2.
 In case of equality of Penalties for the first, second and/or third place a jump-off, against the clock, is compulsory.
-If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first and second place.
-In case of further equality of Penalties and time, the Athletes will be placed equal. - 15.3.
-Two classifications for the Individual Final Competition must be provided; one for the individual Medal winners and another for all Athletes taking part in this Competition.
-For the latter classification only the results from Rounds A and B count.
+If two jump-offs are required, the jump-off for the third place shall precede the jump-off for the first place.
+In case of further equality of Penalties and time, the Athletes will be placed equal. - 14.3.
+In addition to the overall individual classification (see Art.
+14.1), there will be a separate classification, with prizes, for Athletes taking part in the third Competition (Individual Final); for this classification only the results from Rounds A and B count.
 Athletes with equality of Penalties are placed equal.